kankkueo/Enter_the_guild_room/Meeting-notes.md

 The goal is to achieve a game state where a room has a single monster and a player.
 The player should be able to damage the monster.

+### 24.11.2023

+Currently the game has functional monsters which take damage and die.
+They do not deal damage to the player at the moment, but they follow the player around.
+Room transitions after clearing work.
+The player has different models for walking direction.

+Agenda for next week:

+Rotating textures for weapon model.

+Heads up display to show player stats.

+Room generation.

+Animations.